 NOAH had been arguably the best in-ring product in Japan for the first part of the decade, but the struggles to stay on top were enormous.
-For years, the older stars performed in front of sellout crowds, but after a litany of injuries, they could no longer sustain the company.
+For years, the older stars performed in front of sellout crowds, but they could no longer sustain the company after a litany of injuries.
 The urgency to pass the baton to the younger talent like Naimichi Marufuji, Takeshi Rikio, KENTA, Go Shiozaki, and Takeshi Morishima was evident.
 Still, they did not have the credibility of the fans.
 Unfortunately, Japan went into recession, and the worldwide economic crisis also affected Nippon Television in 2009, which stopped broadcasting wrestling for the first time in 55 years.

 Ingrained in the social fabric, wrestling in Japan began in its infancy with Rikidozan and Masahiko Kimura facing The Sharpe Brothers, to the next progression with Giant Baba and Antonio Inoki.
 The heydays of the mid-’90s with AJPW and Misawa in his prime were a thing of the past.

-Now NOAH would have a difficult time showcasing its talent, even if the last time slot they had, was Sundays at 3 AM.
+Now NOAH would have difficulty showcasing its talent, even if the last time slot they had, was Sundays at 3 AM.
 Only hardcore fans and people with sleeping disorders would watch a wrestling show at that hour.
-Unfortunately, wrestling was in a transition period in Japan, and MMA replaced it as the big-time combat sport in the country.
+Unfortunately, wrestling was in a transition period in Japan, and MMA replaced it as the country’s big-time combat sport.
 This meant advertising revenues were, for the most part, not going into wrestling.

 Nonetheless, despite his ongoing injuries and cervical osteophytes (found in 2007), which caused constant pain when doing simple things like brushing his teeth and turning his neck, Misawa continued wrestling in 2009 to keep the company afloat.